sbakker/perl-Term-CLI/CONTRIBUTING.md

 Patches for fixes, features, and improvements are accepted via pull requests.

-Pull requests should be based on the **master branch**, unless you want to contribute to an active branch for a specific topic.
+Pull requests should be based on the **dev branch**, unless you want to contribute to an active branch for a specific topic.

  * https://github.com/sbakker/perl-Term-CLI